Itziar Leighton – Brighton Film School Principal

 Her aim is to demystify the craft of screenwriting, to give students the tools of the trade so their stories work dramatically and are cinematic.
 She helps students excavate stories from their own unique perspectives, to appreciate the importance of structure and to develop characters that engage audiences.

-Fiona Adams – Industry Careers Liaison Coordinator
+Fiona Adams – Industry and Careers Co-ordinator

 Fiona is a filmmaker and industry work placement co-ordinator.
 Her career includes work in features, music videos, animation and documentary.
 She shot, directed and produced Secret World of Year 3 (BBC series), Growing Up (C5), Our Brilliant Careers (C4) and Ruby Grierson, Re-Shooting History (BBC).
 Her films have been shown at film festivals including Cinema Du Reel and Sheffield International Documentary Film Festival.